openstates/enhancement-proposals/drafts/003-manual-people-data-tools.md

 (As noted above, this is only intended to be used for 1-2 legislators that have been appointed, a full session turnover should be processed by scraping.)

+### Use Case 4: Adding Sponsor/Vote Aliases

+A separate view will be made available for the explicit purpose of showing unmatched sponsor & vote data.
+This view will allow contributors to select the matching legislator (or designate appropriate unmatched statuses as necessary).

+Pressing [Save] will create a **ChangeSet** that adds the sponsor/vote aliases to the appropriate legislators.

 ### Saving ChangeSets

 Each of the above actions saves data representing its delta to the existing legislator data.
 These will be stored in a local database, and converted to a PR against the openstates/people repository.

+As the tool's UI allows, it may be possible to combine multiple ChangeSets into a single PR.

 The PR will:
 - provide ChangeSet represented in minimally-edited YAML